-Usually, CP autologs these seven virtual machines after the operator's virtual machine has been initialized:
+Usually, CP autologs these five virtual machines after the operator's virtual machine has been initialized:

 - Two accounting virtual machines

-- Two EREP virtual machines

 - Two symptom record virtual machines

 - The start up virtual machine (usually AUTOLOG1).

 You can specify the NOAUTOLOG option if you wish to have CP initialize only the operator virtual machine, so you can make some changes to the system before continuing with normal initialization.